datanucleus/samples-jdo/geospatial/README.md

 ## Step 5 : Run your application

 Before running the application, you must enhance the persistent classes.
-Finally, configure the application classpath with the DataNucleus Core, DataNucleus RDBMS, DataNucleus Geospatial, JDO, MySQL and PostGis libraries and run the application as any other java application.
+Finally, configure the application classpath with the DataNucleus Core, DataNucleus RDBMS, DataNucleus Geospatial, JDO, MariaDB and PostGis libraries and run the application as any other java application.

 The output for the application is: